 So instead, start the day with a meal rich in protein and healthy fats to keep you satiated and blood sugar levels balanced.
 I’m telling you: amazing things will happen!
 Like coffee… who needs it!?
 Same for that mid-morning snack attack — you’ll actually be full right up until lunchtime.
 And your jeans may even start to get a bit loose!

-3) Actually eating breakfast in the first place
+3) Actually eat breakfast in the first place

 Eating breakfast jumpstarts your metabolism and has been shown time and again to not only aid weight loss but also help maintaining that weight loss.